Tridentu/tridentu.github.io/_posts/2025-08-01-tridentu-1-dot-3-underway.md

 Online Accounts (the KCM) has been added into Tridentu 2 (1.3) as of August 4th, 2025.
 It allows users to connect to OwnCloud or NextCloud.
 Currently, Google is unsupported due to an unknown glitch.

-## A More Secure Kernel (UPDATE)
+## A More Secure Distro (UPDATE)

 SGX and Shadow Stack are now enabled on the Tridentu Linux kernel.
-This means that hackers will have a harder time trying to brick your computer.
+Also, AppArmor has been enabled by default.
+This all means that hackers will have a harder time trying to brick your computer.

+## Thunderbolt!
+(UPDATE)

+The program boltd has been installed on the main copy of Tridentu 2 (1.3). this allows for the use of Thunderbolt on PCs and Macs with Tridentu 2 installed.